Do not use this medication if you have ever had an allergic reaction to vitamin D, or if you have:

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.

-There may be other drugs that can interact with paricalcitol.
+This list is not complete and there may be other drugs that can interact with cholecalciferol.
 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start a new medication without telling your doctor.

 Available Strengths & Dosages